Timendus/jwm-themes/README.md

 cp ~/jwm-themes/.jwmrc ~/
 ```

-If you clone this repo somewhere other than your home directory, make sure you
+If you clone this repo somewhere other than your home directory, do a
-fix the icon and background paths in the `.jwmrc` files.
+find/replace through this repository for `$HOME/jwm-themes` and make sure you
+fix all the paths.

 ## Notes